 What is a Star Party?

-Since 1980 , more than 120,000 people of all ages have come to the UIS observatory for Friday Night Star Parties, as well as for special astronomical events such as lunar and solar eclipses and comets.
+Since 1980, thousands of people of all ages have come to the UIS observatory for Friday Night Star Parties, as well as for special astronomical events such as lunar and solar eclipses and comets.

 At a typical Star Party, visitors learn about galaxies, the sun, stars,